Have you day dreamed about getting a part-time job?

-However, for most people the idea remains a daydream because you (or your spouse) are too young to receive Medicare, and you can’t do without the health insurance benefits you receive through your employer.
+Unfortunately, for most people, a part-time job remains a daydream because you (or your spouse) are too young to receive Medicare, and you can’t do without the health insurance benefits you receive through your employer.

 You may assume that the only way you can afford health coverage is through full-time employment.